Gophers men's basketball still scouring transfer portal for guards

 More than two dozen guards who were contacted by the Gophers after entering the portal committed elsewhere this spring, mostly to other high major programs.
 But here are several guard targets still available who could be a good fit:

-DeJuan Clayton, California — The 26-year-old entered the portal late last month to pursue his eighth season of college hoops.
-Yes.
-That's correct.
+DeJuan Clayton, California: The 25-year-old entered the portal late last month to pursue his eighth season of college hoops.
+Yes, that's correct.
 The grad transfer played at Coppin State from 2016-21.
-But he was injured for one season at Coppin State and played only 11 games the last two seasons at Hartford and Cal due to injuries.
+But he was injured for one season at Coppin State and played only 11 games the past two seasons at Hartford and Cal because of injuries.
 COVID eligibility and medical redshirts give him hope for another year.
 He has 116 career starts and more than 1,600 points.

-Elijah Hawkins, Howard — The 5-11 sophomore led the Bison in points (12.9), assists (6.0), steals (1.7) and three-point percentage (46.6) last season.
+Elijah Hawkins, Howard: The 5-11 sophomore led the Bison in points (12.9), assists (6.0), steals (1.7) and three-point percentage (46.6) last season.
 The Washington D.C. native played in the NCAA tournament this year with 12 points and eight assists in a loss to Kansas in the first round.
-He started 55 of his 59 games in two seasons.
+He started 55 of 59 games in two seasons.

-Jarius Hicklen, North Florida — A 6-3, 175-pound graduate transfer averaged 12.5 points, 3.5 rebounds and 3.2 assists for the Ospreys last season.
-He put up a season-high 25 points in his last game in a America Sun tournament opening round loss to Bellarmine.
-Hicklen played a pretty tough non-conference schedule for a mid-major guard.
-He faced Houston, Kentucky, Gonzaga, Pittsburgh, and Washington last season.
-Scored double figures in four of those five games.
+Jarius Hicklen, North Florida: A 6-3, 175-pound graduate transfer averaged 12.5 points, 3.5 rebounds and 3.2 assists for the Ospreys last season.
+He put up a season-high 25 points in his last game in a America Sun tournament opening-round loss to Bellarmine.
+Hicklen played a pretty tough nonconference schedule for a mid-major guard.
+He faced Houston, Kentucky, Gonzaga, Pittsburgh and Washington last season, scoring in double figures in four of those five games.

-DeMarr Langford Jr., Boston College — At 6-5 and 220 pounds, Langford definitely has the size of a high-major wing.
+DeMarr Langford Jr., Boston College: At 6-5 and 220 pounds, Langford definitely has the size of a high-major wing.
 In three years at BC, he averaged 8.8 points, 4.0 rebounds and 1.9 assists with 54 starts.
 He averaged 11.3 points and 4.8 rebounds in 2021-22.
-Langford heard from teams from the ACC, SEC and Pac-12 since entering the portal in mid-April.
+Langford has heard from teams in the ACC, SEC and Pac-12 since entering the portal in mid-April.

-Deivon Smith, Georgia Tech — Smith averaged 8.0 points, 5.6 rebounds and 3.7 assists for the Yellow Jackets.
-The 13 starts last season were a career-best for him in three seasons.
-The 6-1 Georgia native started his career at Mississippi State playing 33 games in 2020-21, including scoring a still career-high 17 points vs. Memphis in the NIT championship game.
-He had 10 double figure scoring games in 2022-23, including three double-doubles with points and rebounds.
+Deivon Smith, Georgia Tech: Smith averaged 8.0 points, 5.6 rebounds and 3.7 assists for the Yellow Jackets.
+The 13 starts last season were a career best for him in three seasons.
+The 6-1 Georgia native started his career at Mississippi State playing 33 games in 2020-21, including scoring a career-high 17 points vs. Memphis in the NIT championship game.
+He had 10 double-figure scoring games in 2022-23, including three double-doubles with points and rebounds.